 We monitor target achievement based on CO2 accounting consistent with the Greenhouse Gas Protocol.

-“Climate change is without doubt the ecological challenge of our time. q.beyond will make its own contribution to cutting CO2 emissions and has set itself a clear target: by 2025, our company aims to be climate neutral.”Jürgen Hermann, CEO of q.beyond
+“Climate change is without doubt the key ecological challenge of our time. q.beyond will make its own contribution to cutting CO2 emissions and has set itself a clear target: By 2025, our company intends to be climate neutral.”Thies Rixen, CEO of q.beyond

 E-mobility reduces vehicle pool emissions